LeonLow97-Sandbox/javascript-data-structures-and-algorithms/15-binary-heaps/README.md

 - Each parent has at most 2 child nodes.
 - The value of each parent node is always greater than its child nodes.
 - In a Max Binary Heap, the parent is greater than the children, but there are no guarantees between sibling nodes.
 - A binary heap is as compact as possible.
-All the children of each node are as full as they can be and left children are filled out first.
+All the children of **each node are as full as they can be** and **left children are filled out first**.
 - No implied ordering between siblings.

 <img style="width:40%" src="./max-binary-heap.png">